 Antimicrobial Activity: A majority of flavonoids are directly antimicrobial; they inhibit the microbial growth of bacteria and fungi.

-Induction of Defense Responses: Flavonoids may induce SAR, thus usually enhancing the plant's global defense response against the pathogens.
+Induction of Defense Responses: Flavonoids may induce SAR, thus usually enhancing the plant's global defense response against pathogens.

 Providing a barrier: these compounds enhance the strengthening of the cell walls and synthesis of protective compounds, thus preventing penetration by the pathogen.